Working after 65: ACC levies and entitlements

 If you work after you turn 65, you still pay ACC levies.
 You can claim for treatment of injuries, but if you have an accident and can't work, your entitlement to weekly compensation changes.

-Whether you're an employee or self-employed, you pay ACC levies while you're working.
-The payments don't change when you turn 65.
+Whether you’re an employee or self-employed, you pay ACC levies while you’re working.
+The payments do not change when you turn 65.

 Your income if you have an accident

-At the end of that time you'll receive only NZ Super.
+At the end of that 2 years you receive only NZ Super.

 Paying KiwiSaver while you’re getting ACC payments